An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Hyper-parameters selection guided by dynamic system analysis

 Theorem 1 shows that RSG can achieve a convergence rate of $1-O(1/\sqrt{\kappa})$ in quadratic problems with exact gradients.
-It is faster than the $1-O(1/\kappa)$ convergence rate of SGD without momentum\footnote{Referred as SGD0 hereinafter, since the term SGD customarily referrers to HB in many literatures.} in typical cases where $\kappa\gg1$.
+It is faster than the $1-O(1/\kappa)$ convergence rate of SGD without momentum (referred to as SGD0 hereinafter) in typical cases where $\kappa\gg1$.
 HB and NAG can be considered as special cases of RSG with $c_{\mu}=0$ and $c_{\mu}=c_{\beta}$, respectively.
 Consequently, they share the $1-O(1/\sqrt{\kappa})$ convergence rate of RSG.

+Then, we study the combined effect of gain factor and gradient noise.
+For an eigenvalue $\lambda$, the residual $[\vv_t,\vs_t]^T$ can be decomposed along $\vw_1$ and $\vw_2$.
+Equation (\ref{DeductState}) shows that in each step the two components are multiplied by $r_1, r_2$ respectively, and the new gradient noise is introduced.
+In the early stage of training, when the initial error is dominant, the residual decays roughly exponentially, or oscillates while decaying exponentially since $r_1, r_2$ may be complex.
+As the training progresses, the accumulated gradient noise takes a greater proportion in the residual.
+Finally, the decaying of the residual is balanced by the new gradient error, leading to a saturation stage in which the loss flattens.
+The final loss expectation is $l_{\text{Loss}}=\frac{1}{2}\lim_{t\rightarrow+\infty}\E(\lambda s_t^2)= \frac{1}{2}\lambda \delta^{2} l_{\text{Var}} $.